Euclideon/vaultclient/docs/UserGuide.md

   - Allows on screen mouse control, Touchscreen friendly UI, inverse X and Y axis, mouse pivot settings (bindings & mouse icon control).
 Viewport
   - Changes minimal viewing distance and maximum viewing distance, allows changing field of view.
-  > Tip: If experiencing loss of image, change min and max settings.

-Maps & Elevation
+  > TIP: If experiencing loss of image, change min and max settings Maps & Elevation
   -  Toggle Map Tiles and allow mouse to lock to Maps.
-  -  Tile Server allows overlay with existing maps, clicking 'Tile Server' prompts https address for background tiles with either option to import png or jpg via http address.
+  -  Tile Server allows overlay with existing maps, clicking 'Tile Server' prompts user to enter an https address for background tiles with the option to import png or jpg.
-    - Tile Server supports altering default Map Height, blending with objects allows tile maps to overlay, underlay or feature in hybrid mode with existing vault objects.
-    - Transparency sliders adjust the overall visability of objects allowing Tiles to be more visable with vault objects in foreground.
+    - Transparency slider adjusts the overall visibility of objects allowing Tiles to be more visible with vault objects in foreground.
-    - Map Height adjusts the hight of tiles in relation to vault objects.
+    - Map height adjusts the height of tiles in relation to vault objects.
+    - Blending with objects allows tile maps to overlay, underlay or feature in hybrid mode with existing vault objects.

 Visualization
-  - Allows users to cycle between Colour, Intensity and Classification Display modes.
+  - Allows users to change between Colour, Intensity and Classification Display modes.
   - Enabling Color by Height, Depth and Edges with max / min sliders for each respective property with a color wheel to showcase features.
   - Enabling Contours allows coloured contours sorted by distance and band height with a color wheel.

-> TIP: If you ever change a setting and can't recall what you've changed, you can reset _all_ settings by going to the "System" menu and selecting "Restore Default".
+> TIP: If you ever change a setting and can't recall what you've changed, you can reset _all_ settings by going to the "System" menu and selecting "Restore Defaults", or you can reset individual groups of settings by right clicking their header and selecting "Restore Defaults"

 ### 6. GIS / Scene Info
   - Scene contains several key functions, such as X,Y,Z camera coordinates, camera rotation coordinates and camera movement speed.
 Toggled by 'Show Camera Button'.